dfrtz/project-defender/README.md

 #### Known Limitations

 * For some reason HTTP traffic appears to fail loading page/serving API calls, until reason is determined HTTPS should always be used.
-Well, HTTPS should always be used anyways.
+Well, HTTPS should always be used.
 * Multiple concurrent connections to audio streams may overflow buffer and degrade playback.
-* Password hashing can leading to slowdown with the initial load of the provided HTML frontend unless the JS scripts are minified into one.
+* Password hashing can lead to slowdown with the initial load of the provided HTML frontend unless the JS scripts are minified into one.